McDonald’s UK and Ireland & FAI: Demonstrating Commercial Regenerative Beef Farming

 Starting with our own farm in Oxford, we are implementing a regenerative farming technique called Adaptive multi-paddock (AMP) grazing.
 Through holistic planning, this approach helps farmers like us, to take a proactive management of the many moving parts involved in their beef enterprise.

-To hear more about AMP grazing tune into the Farmgate podcast, a collaboration between FAI and Farmwell.
+To hear more about AMP grazing tune into the Farmgate podcast, a collaboration between FAI and Farmwel.
 Episode 23 talks about another AMP grazing project over in the United States.

 WHAT IS AMP GRAZING

 AMP grazing works with, rather than against, nature.
 It places the cattle and their managers within the natural environment mimicking natural processes in order to improve ecological function.
 Adopting this agroecological approach can reduce many of the financially and environmentally heavy input costs, prevent disease, and buffer the effects of drought and flood, moving farms toward a more resilient and consistently productive system.

 AMP grazing requires a shift in farmers perspectives on how they see their farming environment and how they address perceived ‘challenges’.
 The key is in the name; “Adaptive” multi paddock grazing which recognises that the approach is more than the adoption of a sustainability measure.
 Adaptive management requires the manager to understand and employ principles not prescriptions, and use observation of ecological feedback to adapt the management for the best regenerative outcomes possible; for the environment, animals, and people involved.
 Each farm’s grazing plan will be bespoke and management will be flexible taking into consideration the producer’s ongoing needs and prospects.